Sanford Pentagon: 2024

 On June 20, 2024, it was announced that the Pentagon would host an early-season showcase on November 4, 2024 (the opening day of the 2024–25 college basketball season), known as The Field of 68 Opening Day Showcase; presented by the podcast network The Field of 68, the event will feature a tripleheader of men's basketball games involving teams from mid-major conferences, including College of Charleston and Southern Illinois, McNeese State and South Dakota State, and Saint Louis and Santa Clara.

 The Pentagon will also host pairs of games involving the Iowa Hawkeyes' and Nebraska Cornhuskers' men's and women's basketball teams; the Cornhuskers will play South Dakota and Saint Mary's women's and men's teams on November 16 and 17 respectively, the women's Hawkeyes will play Kansas on November 20, and the men's Hawkeyes will play Utah on December 21.

-Annual/Recurring
+Annual/recurring

 On December 11, 2013, it was announced that the Sanford Pentagon would be home to multiple NCAA Division II championships.
 These include the 2017 and 2018 NCAA Men's Division II Basketball Championships, the 2015, 2016, and 2018 NCAA Women's Division II Basketball Championships (except for the championship final in 2016, which will be held at Bankers Life Fieldhouse in Indianapolis), and the 2016 and 2020 NCAA Division II Women's Volleyball Championship.
 Beginning in 2018, it will also be the home to the NAIA Division II men's basketball championship.

-Beginning in 2014, it is also home to the Northern Sun Intercollegiate Conference conference basketball tournament.
+Beginning in 2014, it is also home to the Northern Sun Intercollegiate Conference basketball tournament.
 The NSIC is an NCAA Division II conference with schools located mainly in Minnesota, South Dakota, and North Dakota.